 What are information standards?

-Information standards describe the type of information that can be recorded and how.
-By using the information standards, health data are recorded in information systems in the information system with the same quality requirements that can be requested, shared, exchanged and transferred.
+These describe the type of information that can be recorded and how.
+By using these standards, health data are recorded in information systems.
+They are of the same quality requirements that can be requested, shared, exchanged and transferred.
 This ensures that the systems exchange data in the same manner.
 If the exchange is not standardised, there is a tangle of information in different ‘languages’.

 As soon as the standards are approved, they will be included in the MedMij Framework.